efabless/caravel_user_project/docs/source/index.rst

    make openlane

-For detailed instructions on the openlane and the pdk installation refer to
+For detailed instructions on openlane and the pdk installation refer to
 `ReadtheDocs <https://openlane2.readthedocs.io/en/latest/>`__.